clipos/docs-src/clipos/security.rst

      Not started.

-* Virtual machine-based in-kernel mounting and sharing using NFS, CIFS, 9P, VirtFS, etc.
+* Virtual machine-based in-kernel mounting and sharing using CIFS or VirtFS.

   .. admonition:: Status
      :class: warning